vegaprotocol/specs/protocol/0043-MKTL-market_lifecycle.md

 When this is approved and enacted the market state is `closed`.
 Parties that had open positions see settlement cash-flows happen to settle positions.
 Margin account balances are transferred to the general account.
-After `market.liquidity.successorLaunchWindowLength` has passed since market settlement, any insurance pool balance is [redistributed](./0015-INSR-market_insurance_pool_collateral.md) equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset.
+After `market.liquidity.successorLaunchWindowLength` has passed since market settlement, any [insurance pool](./0015-INSR-market_insurance_pool_collateral.md) balance is transferred into the global insurance pool using the same settlement asset.

-### Market never leaves opening auction, trading terminated triggered, market cancelled (<a name="0043-MKTL-003" href="#0043-MKTL-003">0043-MKTL-003</a>)
+### Market never leaves opening auction, trading terminated triggered, market cancelled (<a name="0043-MKTL-010" href="#0043-MKTL-010">0043-MKTL-010</a>)

 1. A market is proposed, approved by governance process and enters the opening auction (Pending state).
 1. Trading terminated data source triggers before the market leaves the opening auction (so market never left Pending state so far).
 1. All orders should be cancelled and collateral returned to respective parties general account for the relevant asset.
 1. All LP commitments should be cancelled and their bond returned to the general account for the relevant asset.
-1. After `market.liquidity.successorLaunchWindowLength` has elapsed since market cancellation, any insurance pool balance should be [redistributed](./0015-INSR-market_insurance_pool_collateral.md) equally between the global insurance pool and the insurance pools of the remaining active markets using the same settlement asset.
+1. After `market.liquidity.successorLaunchWindowLength` has elapsed since market cancellation, any insurance pool balance should be transferred into the global insurance pool using the same settlement asset.
 1. All data sources that are only referenced by that market are unregistered.
-1. The market state is set to cancelled.

-### Market (Spot) never leaves opening auction, market cancelled by governance proposal(<a name="0043-MKTL-007" href="#0043-MKTL-007">0043-MKTL-007</a>)

-1. A market is proposed, approved by governance process and enters the opening auction (Pending state).
-1. Market cancelled before the market leaves the opening auction (so market never left Pending state so far).
-1. All orders should be cancelled and holdings returned to respective parties general account for the relevant asset.
-1. All LP commitments should be cancelled and their bond returned to the general account for the relevant asset.
 1. The market state is set to cancelled.

 ### Market gets closed via a governance proposal (<a name="0043-MKTL-004" href="#0043-MKTL-004">0043-MKTL-004</a>)